cvai-roig-lab/dnn2brain-function/README.md

 ## Cite

-If you use our code please consider citing the paper below
+If you use our code, partly or as is,  please cite the paper below

 ```
 @inproceedings{dwivedi2020DDS,